 1970s Gooseneck Desk Lamp

-Materials: Round brown painted metal (iron) base.
-The tubular/pill formed lampshade is also painted brown and white inside.
-Brown painted brass gooseneck.
+Materials: Round brown painted curved metal (iron) base with a built-in switch.
+Brown tubular/pill formed lampshade, painted white inside.
+Brown painted brass goose-neck.
 Some black plastic parts.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 36 cm / 14.17” – adjustable